 So, before we get down to business, I have some exciting news to share with you!
 I’m happy to say that the Bayonetta Origins: Cereza and the Lost Demon original soundtrack has been announced! (*1)

-(*1) Soundtrack only available for sale in Japan but ships worldwide from some online retailers.
+(*1) Physical soundtrack only available for sale in Japan but ships worldwide from some online retailers.
+Avaialble to download/stream worldwide.

 We’ve been putting our all into this soundtrack, and it will be packed with over one hundred tracks!